AnotherSadGit/PesterAssertExceptionThrown/README.md

 A PowerShell module that can be used in Pester tests to assert that a function throws a specific exception.

-## NOTE: THIS MODULE IS STILL UNDER DEVELOPMENT; BREAKING CHANGES MAY BE EXPECTED
-The _Assert-ExceptionThrown_ function is fully tested and is working.
-However, as it is still under development, parameters and functionality may change.
-The module should stabilize by the end of March 2018, or once this notice is removed.

 ## Introduction
 The AssertExceptionThrown module exports a single function, **_Assert-ExceptionThrown_**.
 This can be used in place of the built-in Pester **_Should -Throw_** command, to test whether a function or